adam-stripe/example-stripe-ach-rails/README.md

 ## Other notes

+* This example tries to favor readability and simplicity, but feel free to create a pull request to contribute and suggest improvements.
 * This example just stores a customer ID in a session, but IRL you'll probably want to store this in your database.
 * JavaScript is inlined for easier readability if you're not familiar with navigating Rails and the asset pipeline.